Table of Contents

-Dunkin Donuts was looking for something new to redefine itself amongst its customers and boost its customer base to unimaginable heights.
+Dunkin Donuts was looking for something new to redefine itself amongst its customers and its own global slogan that would boost its customer base to unimaginable heights.
 The slogan America Runs on Dunkin’ was phrased by a Boston-based creative agency Hill Holiday and was launched in the year 2006.

 The brand adopted an aggressive marketing strategy, and the campaign was shown in nine radio spots, sixteen commercials, in-store advertising, outdoor programs and in print advertising.

 The slogan had a significant impact, and within six months of its launch, Dunkin was selling 2.7 million cups of coffee every day.